10 Best Blackstone Seasonings and Rubs, Ranked

 Build up in layers, not all at once.
 Season at the beginning, then add a small second application right before the flip for a layered flavor profile and crust.

-More flat-top essentials: Must-Have Blackstone Accessories · Blackstone Temperature Guide · How to Season a Blackstone Griddle
+More flat-top essentials: Must-Have Blackstone Accessories · Blackstone Temperature Guide · How to Season a Blackstone Griddle (the surface, not the food)

 Frequently Asked Questions

-What seasoning does Blackstone use on their griddle demos?
 Blackstone’s own All Purpose Seasoning is what you’ll see most often in their branded videos and demos.
 It’s designed specifically for flat-top cooking and works across the most food types in their lineup.

-Can I use regular grill seasonings on a Blackstone griddle?
 Yes, but pay attention to particle size and sugar content.
 Fine-ground herb blends can burn quickly at high griddle temps.
 Sugar-heavy rubs should be used at medium-high (375–425°F) rather than the sear zone.
 Coarser blends built for high heat — like Montreal steak — translate better to the flat-top than thin herb rubs.

-Does seasoning a Blackstone griddle mean the same thing as seasoning food?
 No — “seasoning a Blackstone” refers to applying thin layers of oil to the cooking surface and burning them in to create a non-stick polymerized coating.
 That’s surface care, not flavor.
 See the Blackstone seasoning guide for surface seasoning instructions.
 This article is about seasoning your food.

-How much seasoning should I use on a flat-top vs. a grill?
 A bit less than you’d use on a grill.
 On a grill, smoke and fat drippings add flavor that compensates for lighter seasoning.
 On a flat-top, the seasoning you apply is most of the flavor work, but food also browns faster and can carry more surface flavor per square inch.
 Season moderately — you can always add more, you can’t take it back.